merugac/Prezola-EShop-Django/README.md

 ## Improvements

+Implementing Inventory Management

+Generating Invoices

+Integrating web app with social media.

 Custom dashboard for end users with custom look and feel.

-Developing Rich Fornt end UI application behaviour with JavaScript and navigation links to other pages
+Developing Rich Fornt end UI application behaviour with JavaScript and CSS framworks and navigation links to other pages

 Add Child Page Buttons to drilldown further